shubhamcodez/DMSResnet/README.md

 constraint of 5 million.
 The proposed architecture showcases remarkable accuracy and generalization capabilities, making it suitable for real-world applications where computational resources are limited.

 ## Usage
-Run the Resnet50 notebook to train Resnet50.
+Run the Resnet50 notebook to train Resnet50. <br>
 Use weights from Resnet50 to train a distillation notebook containing a smaller model.